MayM20/IonicProject/README.md

 sudo npm install ionic -g
 ```

-## Running application in iOS device
+## Running application in iOS platform

 1)Download the project in a new folder.